Meconopsis quintuplinervia

-Papaver quintuplinervium, the harebell poppy, is a species of flowering plant in the family Papaveraceae, native to China.
-As its synonym Meconopsis quintuplinervia it has gained the Royal Horticultural Society's Award of Garden Merit.
+Meconopsis quintuplinervia, the harebell poppy, is a species of flowering plant in the poppy family, native to China.
+It has gained the Royal Horticultural Society's Award of Garden Merit.

+Taxonomy

+Meconopsis quintuplinervia was scientifically describe and named in 1876 by Eduard August von Regel.
+In 2018 the botanists Maarten J. M. Christenhusz and James W. Byng published an argument for moving it to the genus Papaver, but this has not become the accepted name.
+It has no varieties and has synonyms.